Jordan-Bowman-Davis/ReMint/README.md

 # ReMint
 ReMint is an proof of concept that demos how an NFT can be broken down into component pieces.
-Future iterations will allow user's to "ReMint" their NFTs from these components, and even exchange their ReMint-ed version for the original.
+Future iterations will allow users to "ReMint" their NFTs from these components, and even exchange their ReMint-ed version for the original.

 ReMint takes an NFT, created by the MyNFT.sol contract, and locks it into the NftExchange.sol contract.
 NftExchange.sol then releases components to the calling address if the caller owns the NFT dictated by the tokenID.